Tarka Valley Railway: Preservation

 During the 1990s the track was lifted and the station became a public house.
 The former track bed was not to be built on, in case British Rail decided it wanted to rebuild the line.
 The ownership of the line was transferred to Devon County Council, who turned it into a cycle trail.
 The owner of the public house 'The Puffing Billy' started to acquire rolling stock and a small diesel locomotive, and in 2008 the Tarka Valley Railway Group was formed.

-In 2013 the railway gained planning approval to relay 300 yards of track in the direction of Bideford.
+In 2013 the railway gained planning approval to relay 300 yd of track in the direction of Bideford.
+After the completion of the Phase 1 of the project, the railway is now in the planning stage for Phase 2 which would see the line extend to the first bridge over the River Torridge with the provision of a halt.

+In August 2023, the preservation society ran their first train along the 300 yd section of track.

 Rolling stock

 Future

-The future plans of the railway are to build the 300 yard extension and expand its presence at Torrington railway station, with the removal of overgrown vegetation.
-This would mean they can operate short brake van rides.
-After this, the railway plans to extend the line towards Bideford railway station.
-Work has started on extension.
+Now that Phase 1 which was to lay 300 yd of track with an adjacent siding and to expand the railways presence in the station area with the erection of a new Shop and Visitor Centre has been completed, Phase 2 is now in the planning stage.
+This will see the line extended by approximately another 300 yd to the first bridge over the River Torridge, here a halt will be constructed to enable passengers to explore the remains of the former Rolle Canal.
+They are also working towards plans to convert the BR Mk1 TSO into a static museum and education space.